Habit Formation: The Complete Science-Backed Guide

 3. No Cue Attachment

 Habits need consistent cues.
-"I'll meditate when I feel like it" has no cue - there's nothing triggering the routine.
-Implementation intentions - "I will meditate at 7am after making coffee" - specify both the cue and the routine, dramatically improving follow-through.
+"I'll meditate when I feel like it" has no cue.
+There is nothing triggering the routine.
+Implementation intentions, "I will meditate at 7am after making coffee," specify both the cue and the routine, dramatically improving follow-through.

 Research by Peter Gollwitzer at NYU found that implementation intentions doubled and tripled the rate of habit goal achievement compared to general intentions.
 Read more: Implementation Intentions Guide.